panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#6.md

 **Things, I have done this week**

-* Worked on Drupal Form API and understand how to expose form.
+* Worked on Drupal Form [API](https://api.drupal.org/api/drupal/developer!topics!forms_api_reference.html) and understand how to expose the form.
-* Created new field with input type --textarea-- in geometric filter.
+* Created new field with input type ***textarea*** in geometric filter.
-* Mid Term Evaluations.
+* Defined the new function to check input WKT data of geometry B.
+* Installed and work around with [devel](https://www.drupal.org/project/devel) module.
+* Modified the query function according to need.
+Also prepared new query.
+* Submitted mid term evaluations ;) .

 **Mentor Suggestions**

-* We need to implement a simple WKT field in the PostGIS configuration mask for a manual geometry B input as an alternative to the contextual filter.
+* We can ignore the exposed form for now and only work with the field filter configuration form.

 **Things to do next week**

+* Discuss and work on new timeline, based on progress I have made so far.
+* Tracing the query function call.
 * Understand the Form API and query functions customization in Views.
-* Test and implement the relational functions.

 **Reference Modules/Files** -